Marohn-Group/mmodel/README.rst

 Use the ``visualize`` method to draw the graph.
-For a graph, a simple diagram with node name only plot is shown, and for a model, the diagram shows detailed node and model information.
+For a graph, a simple diagram with only node names shown, and for a model, the diagram shows detailed node and model information.
 Customized plotting objects can be created using the Visualizer class.

 .. code-block:: python

-    G.draw(style="short")
+    G.visualize()
+    # draw the graph and output to a pdf file
-    example_model.visualize(outfile="example.pdf") # default to draw_graph
+    example_model.visualize(outfile="example.pdf")

 Installation
 ------------